turkeryilmaz/openairinterface5g/doc/README.md

 # Testing

 - [UnitTests.md](./UnitTests.md) explains the unit testing setup
+- Component tests are under `tests/`.
+Currently, there is a simple CU-UP tester, see the corresponding [README.md](../tests/nr-cuup/README.md).
 - [TESTBenches.md](./TESTBenches.md) lists the CI setup and links to pipelines

 # Developer tools